-- Polling is slow

-- Interrupts used in practice

-- CPU Interrupt-request line triggered by I/O device

-- Checked by processor after each instruction

-- Interrupt handler receives interrupts

-- Maskable to ignore or delay some interrupts

-- Interrupt vector to dispatch interrupt to correct handler

-- Context switch at start and end

-- Based on priority

-- Some interrupts maybe nonmaskable

-- Interrupt chaining if more than one device at same interrupt number
+- Polling is busy waiting for an IO need.
+Slow. - Interrupts used in practice - CPU Interrupt-request line triggered by I/O device - Checked by processor after each instruction - Interrupt handler receives interrupts - Maskable to ignore or delay some interrupts - Interrupt vector to dispatch interrupt to correct handler - Context switch at start and end - Based on priority - Some interrupts maybe nonmaskable - Interrupt chaining if more than one device at same interrupt number specific